areimel/Dungeon-Master-Audio/pedals/hyborian-age.md

 image_2: /img/pedals/hyborian-age-1.png
 image_3: /img/pedals/hyborian-age-1.png

-blurb: "Conan, what is best in life?
-To crush your enemies, see them driven before you, and to hear the lamentation of their women."
+blurb: "Get ready to crush your enemies and see them driven before you with this 90s stoner fuzz."

 sale_type: "Reverb"
 sale_url: "#placeholder"